briner/tech-notes/observatory_by_mozilla.md

+# INSTALLATION OF "OBSERVATORY BY MOZILLA" ON A DEBIAN JESSIE
+This document describes the steps done to install the "Observatory by Mozilla" on a Debian Jessie without docker and provide some information on how the different pieces of software are tied together.

 # INTRODUCTION
 ## tlsobs-api port 8083 (access: web & db)
 This is the webservice.
 It does not scan the host itself.
 It is only a portal to the database.